skylence-be/multiple-frameworks-project-knowledge-base-for-claude-opus/migrate-utils/README.md

 How to use:
 1) Read legacy-migration-guide.md to set up the analysis and migration plan.
-2) Run the SQL scripts under sql/ against the legacy DB to document schema and collect distinct values for mapping to normalized dictionaries/enums.
+2) Use the copy-paste SQL scripts under sql/ in your DB GUI to document schema.
+If needed, run the advanced scripts to collect distinct values for mapping to normalized dictionaries/enums.
 3) Feed the outputs back into your AI analysis or migration strategy documents.